Common Sense Media: History

-Entertainment reviews
+Entertainment reviews and endorsements

-Common Sense Media reviews thousands of movies, TV shows, music, video games, apps, web sites and books.
+CSM reviews thousands of movies, TV shows, music, video games, apps, web sites and books.
 Based on developmental criteria, the reviews provide guidance regarding each title's age appropriateness, as well as a "content grid" that rates particular aspects of the title including educational value, violence, sex, gender messages and role models.
 For each title, CSM indicates the age recommendation for which a title is either appropriate or most relevant.
 An overall five-star quality rating is also included, as are discussion questions to help families talk about their entertainment.
 In addition to CSM's traditional rating system, they also offer a set of learning based ratings, which are designed to determine complex educational values.

-Common Sense Media began allowing studios to use their ratings and endorsements in 2014.
+CSM began allowing studios to use their ratings and endorsements in 2014.
 The first film to use the endorsement was Alexander and the Terrible, Horrible, No Good, Very Bad Day.
-The organization's current rating system differs from the system used by the Motion Picture Association of America and the Entertainment Software Rating Board.
+The organization's current rating system differs from the system used by the Motion Picture Association and the Entertainment Software Rating Board.

+Their online resources for parents (which include reviews and parents' guides) are behind a metered paywall; parents and caregivers without a membership have limited access to Common Sense Media's online resources.
+A paid membership or subscription is required for unlimited access to the organization's website and app.
+This paid membership for access is intended to cover its operating costs and keep it free from advertiser influence.

+Distribution partnerships

 CSM partners with a number of media companies that distribute the organization's free content to more than 100 million homes in the United States.
 According to their website, the organization has content distribution contracts with Road Runner, TiVo, Yahoo!, Comcast, Charter Communications, DIRECTV, Disney, NBC Universal, Netflix, Best Buy, Google, Huffington Post, Fandango, Trend Micro, Verizon Communications, Nickelodeon, Bing, Cox Communications, Kaleidescape, AT&T, and NCM.

-Their reviews are behind a metered paywall; parents and caregivers may access a limited number of reviews for free each month.
-A paid subscription is required for unlimited access to the organization's website and app.
-This paid subscription for access is made to cover its operating costs.

 Education

 In 2009, CSM partnered with Harvard University and the organization Global Kids to organize a three-way communication with parents, teenagers, and educators about issues faced in the online world.

 In 2012, CSM released its "Digital Passport", an online curriculum designed to teach children how to safely and responsibly navigate the Internet.
-The courses can be accessed for free by classroom teachers, who are then able to monitor their students' progress.
+The courses can be accessed free by classroom teachers, who are then able to monitor their students' progress.
 Digital passport lessons are presented as games that reward progress with badges.